movsim/movsim/README_xprj.md

   microscopic initial conditions override the *TrafficComposition*

-defining initial and boundary conditions, including traffic demand: *Road*
+Defining initial and boundary conditions, including traffic demand: *Road*
 --------------------------------------------------------------------------

 General form of the *Road* block inside the *Simulation* block: